tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 Open [loop_dee_loop.py](Activities/08-Ins_Loops/Solved/loop_dee_loop.py), and review the following points about for loops.

-* For loops are called for loops because every time a loop happens, a repeating decision or behavior happens.

 * Using a for loop means you are instructing the computer to do something for every element in the sequence.

 * For example, let's say you're raining a new robotic supermarket cashier. `for` every egg (element) in the carton (sequence), the robot must move the element around to inspect if it's broken.
 The robot would leverage the below loop: